 Homework is an essential and integral part of the learning process both inside and outside of the classroom.
 It is the responsibility of all staff to ensure homework is used to promote the quality of student’s learning.
 Homework is most effective when staff are consistent in their approach, parents are supportive of the college’s practice and students are able to perceive the benefits of their efforts.
 Homework can be a range of activities and could involve short regular tasks or longer pieces of written work.

 Homework will be given at least once a fortnight in the core subjects of maths, English and science, although dependent upon the requirements of the topic being covered, additional homework tasks may be appropriate.
 There will be times when the core subjects will set ‘Learn It’ tasks which are weekly and will be set via an online platform and these will often be marked online.
 Regular homework, approximately once every two weeks will be set in geography, history, computing, RE and MFL.
 The creative arts, technology and PE will set homework when the teachers feel it is appropriate to the programme of study during each half term.
 There is a timetable on the link below which should be used as a rough guide for parents.
 Homework/Study should take approximately 60 minutes per day to complete at KS3.
 Independent study/reading should also be an expectation at KS3.

 All homework will be accessible to the students via their ‘It’s learning’ course page, which parents can access through their child’s account.

-Homework club: This runs every day in the library between 3:10 and 4:10 where students can get help with their homework and have access to computers.
+Homework club: This runs every week day in the library between 3:10pm - 4:10pm (Tuesday 2:45pm - 4:10pm) where students can get help with their homework and have access to computers.